venaktraju/MY-Website/docs/ec2.md

 You can manage EC2 via the AWS Console, CLI, SDKs, or APIs.
 Pricing includes Free Tier, On-Demand, Reserved, and Spot Instances.
 EC2 is suitable for web hosting, applications, and compute-intensive tasks.

+## Types of EC2

+For details on EC2 instance types, see the [Types of EC2](types of ec2.md) document.